-haproxy-ca.crt must contain entire trust chain including RootCA and any intermediate CA. If LDAP certificate for keystone authentication is issued by a different authority than that of haproxy certificate, the entire trust chain (RootCA and any intermediate CA) for LDAP certificate must be appended to the file.

-haproxy.pem must contain the TLS certificate and the private key.
+haproxy-ca.crt must contain entire trust chain including RootCA and any intermediate CA. If LDAP certificate for keystone authentication is issued by a different authority than that of haproxy certificate, the entire trust chain (RootCA and any intermediate CA) for LDAP certificate must be appended to the file. haproxy.pem must contain the TLS certificate and the private key.
 The private key must not have any passphrase (non-encrypted key)

-''' cp <new-ca-root-cert> /root/openstack-configs/haproxy-ca.crt cp <new-cert-file> /root/openstack-configs/haproxy.pem '''
+cp <new-ca-root-cert> /root/openstack-configs/haproxy-ca.crt cp <new-cert-file> /root/openstack-configs/haproxy.pem workaround as listed in CSCvt33521